 TV TOKYO Uses AWS to Cut Direct Annual Costs by Tens of Millions of Yen While Accelerating Content Use

-TV TOKYO, a popular Japanese broadcaster offering highly original content, aims to use IT to realize data collaboration and utilization, create new video experiences, and improve business efficiency.
+TV TOKYO Corporation, a popular Japanese broadcaster offering highly original content, aims to use IT to realize data collaboration and utilization, create new video experiences, and improve business efficiency.
 The station has archived its most important video content to physical media since it began broadcasting more than half a century ago.
 However, the operational inconvenience and cost of procuring media for this solution created challenges.
 By shifting its video data archive destination to Amazon Simple Storage Service (Amazon S3) and Amazon S3 Glacier, TV TOKYO can reduce costs, boost operational efficiency, and make it easier to use data with AI and other advanced technologies.

 For broadcasters dealing with high-volume video data, the cloud is a crucial technology and service that cannot be ignored.
 You might say the cloud was made for video.
 We have great expectations for AWS as a partner in creating new businesses amid a dramatically changing broadcasting environment.”